yashsandu-NBS/ChallengeWeek1/README.md

 Essentially, you are creating an automated script that has a set of commands to create the user,  group and join the user to group and set permissions and finally print out a message from another user's account.
 For example, I have created a user called james from my default account that runs a script file called run.sh to display the message Heelo World!

 ### How I expected the challenge to go.
 The challenge was super fun, engaging but also a little challenging in the end.
 I had great fun took longer than anticipated.
 If more time than would have completed the bonus task.
+The permissions part of the task took longer than expected too, assigning the user to the group and understanding the concepts behind it.

 ### What went well?
 It was easy to understand what was required.
 The task started of on a easy note and then slowly got harder.
 The task pushes you hard to know and understand the concepts really well given on the QA community.